puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 The content of this model is:

-Copyright (c) 2015 Puppet Labs, LLC Licensed under Puppet Labs Commercial.
+Copyright (c) 2015 Puppet Labs, LLC Licensed under Puppet Labs Enterprise.